 • Intel Corporation: The Intel Involved Matching Grant Program rewards employees, including legal department staff, who volunteer 20 hours or more at a school or qualified nonprofit organization with a donation from the Intel Foundation to such organization.
 As Intel puts it, the program "aims to recognize and motivate Intel employees, globally, to engage in outreach and volunteerism to make our communities a better place to live, work, and play."
 Intel's legal department supports volunteering by employees in their respective areas of expertise, and encourages its lawyers and other legal department staff to support several pro bono projects that align with the company's emphasis on education.
-Since the pro bono program's formation in 2006, Intel attorneys have assisted more than 1000 pro bono clients in the U.S. alone.
+Since the pro bono program's formation in 2006, Intel attorneys have assisted more than 1000 pro bono clients in the U.S. alone, in such varied fields as debt and housing advice, family guardianship matters, and counseling low-income entrepreneurs.
+In particular, the company has developed the Intel Advice Clinic, which provides advice to the elderly and others troubled by debt collectors.
 Their significant contributions are further supported by Intel Involved grants.

 Merck & Co., Inc.: Merck, which has one of the oldest in-house pro bono programs in the country, works with a number of legal services organizations to provide pro bono legal assistance to individuals and organizations in the communities where its employees live and work.
 The legal department also works closely with the Merck Company Foundation, which provides financial support to many of legal service partner organizations the Merck legal department works with on pro bono.
 In 2008, the legal department expanded its program to include a bankruptcy clinic to help low-income individuals and families filing for Chapter 7 in New Jersey and to help manage the backlog of bankruptcy cases pending before the courts.
 To help support the program, the Merck Company Foundation regularly provides funding to Volunteer Lawyers for Justice, the legal service provider that works with the Merck legal department on this project.
 The Merck Company Foundation also provides financial support to Community Hope Inc., a nonprofit that assists homeless veterans, among others.
 Merck identified assisting homeless veterans as a theme of its CSR efforts in 2011.
 Aligning with the company's new CSR efforts, the legal department began to provide legal assistance to the clients of Community Hope in 2012.
+Merck's in-house attorneys have helped veterans avoid bankruptcy, clear criminal records, and resolve debt issues.